guicaulada/jsHelix/README.md

 <script src="https://cdn.jsdelivr.net/npm/jshelix/dist/bundle.js"></script>
 ```

-You can now use the class HelixAPI normally on the page, like you would on Node.js.
+You can now use the jsHelix normally on the page, like you would on Node.js.

 ## License